wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/arm-template-deployment.md

             "contentVersion": "1.0.0.0",
         }

-6. [Parameters](/documentation/articles/resource-group-authoring-templates#parameters) are not always required, but they make template management easier.
+6. <!-- deleted by customization [Parameters](/documentation/articles/resource-group-authoring-templates#parameters) --><!-- keep by customization: begin --> [Parameters](https://msdn.microsoft.com/zh-cn/library/azure/dn835138.aspx#parameters) <!-- keep by customization: end --> are not always required, but they make template management easier.
 They describe the type of the value, the default value if needed, and possibly the allowed values of the parameter.
 For this tutorial, the parameters that are used to create a virtual machine, a storage account, and a virtual network are added to the template.

     Add the parameters element and its child elements after the contentVersion element: